toxinsfx/DeltaLogging/README.md

 # DeltaLogging

 ##  Installation
-You can install PyLogger using pip:
+You can install DeltaLogging using pip:
 ```bash
 pip install  DeltaLogging
 ```